freshheads/webpack-config-builder/README.md

 The adapters in the [`./freshheads`](https://github.com/freshheads/webpack-config-builder/tree/master/lib/adapter/freshheads) folder of the repository are [Freshheads](https://www.freshheads.com/) specific, and serve as examples and project startup setups.

-### Utility functions

--   **`createClassNameGeneratorForCSSLoader()`**
+#### CSS Adapter - Readable classnames when using (s)css modules

 When using (S)CSS modules, by default the outputted class name for (S)CSS modules in your HTML, is a hash.
 This is not very helpful when you are debugging in the browser and are trying to resolve a class name.
 You can supply this class name generator to the `CSSAdapter` to prepend the generated class name with the module name and sub-class. (i.e. `button_isPrimary_xD3kS` instead of `xD3kS`).
-The `builderConfig`, that contains the current environment, needs to be supplied to make sure that it is only applied in the dev environment.
+By configuring the CSS Adapter as follows you will get a readable classname in development

     ```js
-    const builderConfig = {
-        env: nodeEnv,
-    };

-    $builder = new Builder(builderConfig);

-    // ...

     new DefaultStackAdapter({
             css: {
                 enabled: true,
                 cssLoaderOptions: {
+                    sourceMap: true,
                     modules: {
-                    getLocalIdent:
-                        createClassNameGeneratorForCSSLoader(builderConfig),
+                        auto: true,
+                        localIdentName: nodeEnv === 'production' ? '[hash:base64]' : '[name]__[local]',
                     },
                 },
             },
     });
     ```